Apoorva-lokhande/DevSecOps-Internship/docs/setting-up-pipeline.md

 - `stage` - Specify the task to be performed.
 - `steps` - This block defines actions to be performed within a particular stage.
 - `sh` - Used to execute shell commands through Jenkins.
--

 ## SSH Access Configuration

-- Secure Shell Protocol (SSH) provides a secure channel over an unsecured network by using a client–server architecture, connecting an SSH client application with an SSH server.
+Secure Shell Protocol (SSH) provides a secure channel over an unsecured network by using a client–server architecture, connecting an SSH client application with an SSH server.
 The standard TCP port for SSH is 22.

-## Installation
+### Installation

 - In order to SSH into VM we need to install it!

         sudo apt-get install openssh-server

 - Enable the ssh service by:

         sudo systemctl enable ssh

 - Start the ssh service:

         sudo systemctl start ssh

-## SSH into VM
+### SSH into VM

 - After installing SSH, create a key pair on a client machine.

         ssh-keygen -t ed25519

-- The first prompt from the ssh-keygen command will ask you where to save the keys, I pressed `enter` to save as it was.
+- The first prompt from the ssh-keygen command will ask you where to save the keys, I clicked on `enter` to save as it was.
-- Similarly, `Creating passphrase` just pressed `enter`.
+- Similarly, `Creating passphrase` just clicked `enter`.
 - Once the key is generated, place the public key on the server which you want to connect to.
 Following the command below:

         ssh-copy-id username@your_server_address

 - While copying the id I got an error "cannot create .ssh/ authorized keys permission denied", so I changed the permissions of the authorized_keys file and the folder/parent folders in which it is located.

         chmod 700 ~/.ssh
         chmod 600 ~/.ssh/authorized_keys
 - Also, I changed the permissions of home directory to remove write access for the group and others.

         chmod go-w ~

-- Now, I tried ssh'ing into the VM and it worked!
+- Now, I tried sshing into the VM using the following command:

         ssh username@server_ip_address

-- I got an error saying permission denied, I refered this  [documentation](https://www.digitalocean.com/community/questions/ssh-permission-denied-please-try-again) and did the necessary changes which are:
+***Note*** : While trying to ssh into the server VM, I got an error saying permission denied, I refered this  [documentation](https://www.digitalocean.com/community/questions/ssh-permission-denied-please-try-again) and did the necessary changes which are:

         sudo nano /etc/ssh/sshd_config
 - Changed the permissions as below:

         PermitRootLogin yes
         PasswordAuthentication yes

 - And don't forget to reload:

         sudo systemctl restart ssh.service

-## Setup SSH keys for Jenkins
+### Setup SSH keys for Jenkins
 - In the jenkins web control panel, install the plugin [Publish Over SSH](https://plugins.jenkins.io/publish-over-ssh/) and nagivate to `Manage Jenkins` -> `Configure System` -> `Publish over SSH`.

 - Either enter the path of the file e.g. `var/lib/jenkins/.ssh/id_rsa`, or add the private SSH key to the input field.